reichlab/forecast-repository/readme.md

 ## admin
-- Project: ForecastModels inline: should just be a list (inline column?) of links to related ForecastModels' admin edit pages
-- xx
+- Project: ForecastModels inline: while ForecastModelAdminLinkInline does work, each instance's __str__() is still displayed, which is redundant with the link text. maybe: https://stackoverflow.com/questions/5086537/how-to-omit-object-name-from-djangos-tabularinline-admin-view

 ## apps